 FULL TRANSCRIPT BELOW

-And the reason is that it’s a way to build trust and 3rd party validation.
+In any case, it’s important to understand how to build influencer programs that scale and drive business value.
+The reason is that it’s a way to build trust and 3rd party validation.
 And it’s also a way to reach audiences that most brands can’t reach on their own.

 - Reach: how large is their community across all social platforms